-Rail lines can be classified into conventional and high-speed lines according to the permissible speed imposed on a route section.
-All routes which comprise the PRI are classified as conventional lines.
-The permitted speeds for each route section are contained in Annex 2F, with informative speeds shown in the image below.
+Rail lines can be classified into conventional and high-speed lines according to the permissible speed imposed on a line section.
+All lines which comprise the PRI are classified as conventional lines.

+The informative speeds are shown in the image below.